johno/johnotander.github.io/_posts/2014-12-11-creating-an-emberjs-addon-with-the-ember-cli.md

 This will create the file `blueprints/ember-remarkable/index.js` which is where we can introduce the remarkable dependency.
 Throughout the build process with the Ember CLI, there are numerous hooks that are introduced.
-For this addon, we want to tie into the `afterInstall` hook, which is executed when the generator is run after the addon is installed as an npm dependency in an Ember CLI app.
+For this addon, we want to tie into the `afterInstall` hook, which is executed when the blueprint generator is run after the addon is installed as an npm dependency in an Ember CLI app.

 To create the hook and add the remarkable depdendency, we can modify `blueprints/ember-remarkable/index.js` like so: